Furdook/furdook/README.md

 ## Goedemorgen, Goedemiddag, of Goedeavond 🤝

 I am currently studying the final semester of my Informatics Bachelor's degree at the Norwegian University of Science and Technology.
 In my degree I have been mainly focusing on web development, with sprinkles of data mining and data science.
 All the courses I've studied throughout my degree can be found in my [collective repository](https://github.com/Furdook/NTNU) along with relevant codebases and code snippets.
+Predominantly focused on React developent and a love for CSS, with a recently sparked interest in Vue.js ☘️

 ### Ongoing Courses 🎓
 &nbsp;&nbsp;&nbsp;ℹ️&nbsp;&nbsp;&nbsp;Information Systems\